Zoey-JIN/DelaySSA/Tutorials.md

 ```R
 result <- simulation_DelaySSA(algorithm = "DelayMNR", sample_size=sample, tmax=tmax, n_initial=n_initial, t_initial=t_initial, S_matrix=S_matrix, S_matrix_delay=S_matrix_delay, k=k, reactant_matrix=reactant_matrix, delay_type=delay_type , delaytime_list=delaytime_list)
 ```
 Sampling times are taken as `seq(0, tmax, by = 1)`.
-Use `plot_SSA_mean` to calculate and plot the mean changes in the quantities of each substance at these time points.
+Use `plot_SSA_mean` to calculate and plot the mean values in the quantities of each substance at these time points.
 At time `tmax`, use `plot_SSA_density` to calculate and plot the probability distribution of the quantities of each substance.
 Here the number of $S_1$ is the same as the number of $S_2$.
-Also can use the drawing method in [example.md](https://github.com/Zoey-JIN/DelaySSA/blob/main/example.md).
 ```R
 plot_SSA_mean(result = result,t=seq(0, tmax, by = 1) ,n_initial = n_initial,t_initial = 0)
 plot_SSA_density(result = result,t_pick = tmax)